AmaluPeter/Pre_Andela_Interview/README.md

 5. I would pass an argument for Sort Parameter.

 ### Note
-Question 1 is implemented in GetEventsInCity(), while questions 2 & 6 are implemented together in GetEventsByParameter(), while questions 3 & 4 are implemented together in ComputeCityDistanceJob()
+1. Question 1 is implemented in GetEventsInCity(), while questions 2 & 6 are implemented together in GetEventsByParameter(), while questions 3 & 4 are implemented together in ComputeCityDistance()
+2. In a case where ComputeCityDistance exists, GetComputedCityDistance will be used to get distance instead of making API calls.
+This will increase speed and reduce cost greatly.